myon-bioinformatics/python3nmap_GUI_for_Beginners/README.md

 # python3-nmap_GUI_for_Beginners
 ## Summary
-Use nmap library in GUI and Python(You must install "PySimpleGUI" and "python3-nmap" via pip)
+Use nmap library in GUI and Python
+> __Note__ You must install "PySimpleGUI" and "python3-nmap" via pip

 ## GUI Image
 ![GUI_IMAGE](GUI_IMAGE.webp)